-I can’t say I actually watch many movies on television.
-Not because I don’t enjoy films, because I do.
+We can’t say we actually watch many movies on television.
+Not because we don’t enjoy films, because we do.
 But you often get a bastardized version of the film on broadcast television filled with commercials and edited content, both in sight and sound.
 Sometimes it makes you wonder if its even the same film.
-I don’t consider myself a movie snob, but I’d rather just have the real thing.
+We don’t consider ourselves movie snobs, but we’d rather just have the real thing.
 Though there’s a strange hypocrisy when networks keep in all the violence, but deem it necessary to edit out even the mildest curses.

 11) The Breakfast Club – 1985

 Original Line: “Do you slip her the hot beef injection?”

 Edited Line: “Did you slip her the hot wild affection?”

 Really, take your pick on this one.
 Like Judd Nelson’s extended “Flip me?
 No, dad, flip you!” speech.
 Or the “Dim you!
 Dim you!” edit.